Albert J. McNeil

 Albert John McNeil (February 14, 1920 – November 29, 2022) was an American choral conductor, ethnomusicologist, author, and founder of the Albert McNeil Jubilee Singers.
 His career was dedicated to upholding choral music traditions with the presentation of Negro spirituals and concert music by African American composers.
-He was Professor Emeritus of Music at the University of California, Davis, where he was director of choral activities and headed the Music Education Program.
+He was Professor Emeritus of Music at the University of California, Davis, where he was director of choral activities and developed the Music Education Program.

 Early life and education

 McNeil was born in Los Angeles, California on February 14, 1920.

 McNeil earned a bachelor's and a master's degree at the University of California, Los Angeles, and did his doctoral studies at the University of Southern California, the Westminster Choir College of Princeton, and the University of Lausanne, Switzerland.
 Among his teachers were Raymond Moreman, Charles Hirt, J. Finley Williamson, Roger Wagner, Howard Swan, and Jester Hairston.
 Dr. McNeil received an Honorary Doctor of Fine Arts degree from California State University, Northridge and Westminster Choir College.